 Above: The beautiful Panache fig likes lots of heat and long growing seasons, so these do well in dry hot spots like Sonoma and Napa.
 A Panache Tiger Fig Tree is $19.95 from Raintree Nursery.

 Above: One of my favorite figs is the Violette de Bordeaux ($18.50 from Raintree Nursery).
 These are small, dark fruits with strawberry-red centers.
 These petite trees do well in containers.

-Also, if you live in a foggy, coastal area, try Desert King or Osborne Prolific ($18.50 from Raintree Nursery).
+Also, if you live in a foggy, coastal area, try Desert King ($17.95 from Logee’s) or Osborne Prolific.
 And for people in dry hot areas like the Southwest, try growing a Brown Turkey ($18.50 from Raintree Nursery).
 These large lovelies are wonderful fresh and grilled.
 Another source for these varieties is Trees of Antiquity.